UMass Boston

 Current And Recent Projects

-Understanding Substance Abuse among Asian Americans in MA
+Understanding Substance Use and Addiction-Related Needs of Asian Americans in MA

-The use and misuse of opioids by Asian Americans in Massachusetts is poorly understood.
-This project seeks to better understand how Asian Americans perceive and have been impacted by the opioid crisis.
-Other forms of substance abuse will be examined as well.
-The researchers will gather information about what Asian Americans know about available resources to address substance abuse, what barriers exist in accessing current services, and how access can be improved.
-As this project is a collaboration with the Trotter Institute, Gaston Institute, and the Institute for New England Native American Studies, similar efforts will be occuring in the Latino, African American, and Native American communities.
-Support is provided by the Bureau of Substance Abuse Services at the MA Department of Public Health.
+Substance addiction among Asian Americans in Massachusetts is poorly understood.
+This project seeks to better understand how Asian Americans perceive and have been impacted by opioids as well as other addictive substances.
+The researchers will gather information about what Asian Americans know about available resources to address substance addiction, what barriers exist in accessing current services, and how access can be improved.
+As this project is a collaboration with the Trotter Institute, Gaston Institute, and the Institute for New England Native American Studies, similar efforts will be occurring in the Latino, African American, and Native American communities.
+Support is provided by the Bureau of Substance Addiction Services at the MA Department of Public Health.

 Asian-owned Businesses in MA

-IAAS is working with the Asian Business Empowerment Council to produce a profile of Asian American businesses in the state.
-The report will use several datasets from the U.S. Census to present information on number of firms, demographics of owners, employees, sales and revenues, and sectors.
-It will also review recent surveys to provide a look at how Asian-owned businesses have been recovering from challenges during the pandemic
+IAAS is working with the Asian Business Empowerment Council at The Boston Foundation on a study on the status and needs of Asian American businesses in the state.
+IAAS has used several datasets from the U.S. Census to collect information on the number of firms, demographics of owners, employees, sales and revenues, and sector.
+It will also provide support with analyzing the results of a survey and focus groups that will examine both the successes and challenges of Asian-owned businesses.

 Anti-Asian Racism Project